DellGEOS/HybridJumpstart/modules/module_2/2_Deploy_AzSHCI.md

 Step 1 - Lab infrastructure deployment
 --------
-With the parent virtual hard disks previously created, you're now ready to begin deployment of the virtual machines that will host the workshop environment.
+With the parent virtual hard disks previously created, you're now ready to begin deployment of the virtual machines that will host the jumpstart environment.
 As we saw earlier when looking at the [Lab Config](/modules/module_0/4_mslab.md/#exploring-the-labconfig-file), as part of this deployment, MSLab will deploy the following:

 * 1 Windows Server 2022 Active Directory Domain Controller
 * 4 Azure Stack HCI nodes each with 4GB Memory, and 12 x 4TB HDDs (these are dynamic, so won't consume 48TB :) )